robertvidigal/IntroR-spring2023/README.md

 Class 1 - Introduction to RStudio

-Class 2 - Data types and Data Structures
+Class 2 - Variable types and data frames structure

-Class 3 - Reading and exporting data
+Class 3 - Reading and exporting data in RStudio

 .
 .